JonQuxBurton/MobileMicroservicesSample/README.md

 ### 2. API level End-to-end Tests
 These test each of the most important Scenarios which the system can perform.

 These are not true "End-to-end" tests since they are at the API level rather than the UI.
-I choose to use the API level as a seam to test against as this should provide confidence that the back-end system has not regressed.
+I choose to use the API level as a seam to test against as this should provide confidence that the back end system has not regressed.

 The tests are executed against a test system which is started using docker-compose.
 This launches the following:
-* each service in a seperate containers
+* each service running in a seperate container
-* the SQL Server database in a container
+* the SQL Server database running in a container
-* GoAws - a simulation of AWS SNS/SQS in a container
+* GoAws - a simulation of AWS SNS/SQS running in a container

 The tests are then executed against this test system and verified by querying the database.